-- Place the mortise slots 6 to 12 inches apart for standard joints, but this spacing should be decreased for joining plywoods or when a stronger joint is needed. - Instead of marking the mortise placements with pencil lines, you can use the optional outrigger guides (page 12) to evenly space the mortises down the length of the boards.
-To do this, use the outrigger locating pin in the previous mortise slot.
+- ▶ Place the mortise slots 6 to 12 inches apart for standard joints, but this spacing should be decreased for joining plywoods or when a stronger joint is needed. - ▶ Instead of marking the mortise placements with pencil lines, you can use the optional cross stops (page 12) to evenly space the mortises down the length of the boards.
+To do this, use the stop pin in the previous mortise slot.